Final Fantasy XII: Development

 Development for Final Fantasy XII began in December 2000 and was headed by Final Fantasy Tactics director Yasumi Matsuno and Final Fantasy IX director Hiroyuki Ito.
 Matsuno provided the original concept and plot but was forced to bow out a year before release due to health concerns.
-The team was restructured as a consequence: the new directorial duo consisted of Ito and Hiroshi Minagawa, while Akitoshi Kawazu of SaGa series fame became the game's executive producer.
+The team was restructured as a consequence: the new directorial duo consisted of Ito and Hiroshi Minagawa, while Akitoshi Kawazu of SaGa series fame became the executive producer.
 Series creator Hironobu Sakaguchi was disappointed by Matsuno's departure and declined to play the game beyond its introduction.

 The desire to move away from random encounters was present since the beginning of development.
 This desire fueled the development of the Active Dimension Battle system so players could seamlessly move from battle to exploration.
 The gambit system was conceived early on as a way to facilitate this change.
-Battle system designer Hiroshi Tomomatsu said that it gradually moved away from a complex and rigid formula to the more flexible form seen in the final version of the game.
+Battle system designer Hiroshi Tomomatsu said that it gradually moved away from a complex and rigid formula to the more flexible form seen in the final version.
 Ito drew inspiration for gambits from plays in American football where each team member has a specific job to do based on the conditions and desired outcome.
 As for the license system, he explained that needing "licenses" to perform certain actions was a natural extension of the rigid structured society of Archadia, as epitomized by its Judges.

-At the early stages of development, Minagawa revealed that numerous ideas and features were planned for the game, but were dropped from the final stages due to certain constraints and hardware limitations.
+At the early stages of development, Minagawa revealed that numerous ideas and features were dropped from the final stages due to certain constraints and hardware limitations.
 Some of these included the ability for a second player to join in the gameplay, enabling a two-player mode.
 Another idea that was given a considerable amount of thought was the ability to recruit non-player characters to join in the mob hunts.
 Due to the technical limitations of the console and multiple number of characters joining the fray, the development phase took longer than expected, causing delays.